CUHK-SE-Group/repair-agent/README.md

 - Directly run `batch.sh`.
     - The script validates the generated patches simultaneously while generating patches.
     - The relationship between the script and the RQ experiments can be found in the comments inside `batch.sh`.

+- To obtain the experimental results in a non-perfect FL setting, you should first download [FLUCCS](https://bitbucket.org/teamcoinse/fluccs/src/master/), a method-level fault localization tool.
+Then, find the common buggy methods located by FLUCCS in Defects4J v1.2 and correctly fixed by D4C to get the results.

 ## Results